Mott scattering: Theory

 Qualitatively, Mott scattering can be analyzed with classical models.
-In the frame of the electron, the in-coming nuclear charge represents a Coulomb scattering center and a magnetic field circulating in a plane perpendicular in coming charge.
-The magnetic field interacts with the electron dipole, pushing spin "up" electrons to the right and spin "down" electrons to the left.
+In the frame of the electron, the in-coming nucleus represents a Coulomb scattering center.
+Due to its charge it creates a circulating magnetic field in the plane perpendicular to its motion.
+As the magnetic field points in opposite directions on either side of the nucleus, and electrons interact differently depending on whether their spins are aligned or anti-aligned with the field, spin-up and spin-down electrons are preferentially scattered in different directions from one another.
 At backscattering angles the smaller spin-dependent forces can alter the cross section to a measurable amount.

 Mathematically the magnetic field, B, is related to the electric field of the nucleus, E, and the velocity of the scattering as: